microsoft/Olive/docs/source/features/passes/pytorch.md

 ## SparseGPT
 `SparseGPT` prunes GPT like models using a pruning method called [SparseGPT](https://arxiv.org/abs/2301.00774).
-This one-shot pruning method can perform unstructured sparsity upto 60% on large models like OPT-175B and BLOOM-176B efficiently with negligible perplexity increase.
+This one-shot pruning method can perform unstructured sparsity up to 60% on large models like OPT-175B and BLOOM-176B efficiently with negligible perplexity increase.
 It also supports semi-structured sparsity patterns such as 2:4 and 4:8 patterns.

 Please refer to the original paper linked above for more details on the algorithm and performance results for different models, sparsities and datasets.